 Yoga is the inhibition of modification of the Mind.

 – Yogsutra (1/2)

 The word Vritti is derived from the Sanskrit root Vrit which means ‘to exist’.
 So vrtti is a way of existing.
 In considering the ways in which a thing exists we may consider its modifications, states, activities or its functions.
-So vrttis are modification of chitta or mind.
+So vrttis are a modification of chitta or mind.
 Sage Patanjali has explained five vrttis, the fundamental states or types of modifications in which the mind can exist.
-So the sutra defines yoga as the discipline through which modifications of mind are inhibited.
+So the sutra defines yoga as the discipline through which modifications of the mind are inhibited.